MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-manage.md

 - Complete audit trail and full visibility into business activities and transaction histories
 - Efficient, cost-effective transactions with affiliate and subsidiary companies

-## <a name="streamlining-the-flow-of-business-activities"></a>Streamlining the Flow of Business Activities

-Intercompany transactions lets you distribute sales and purchasing documents, as well as General Journal entries to all of your satellite offices, sales offices, or subsidiary companies, from within the program.
-Savings of time and increased efficiencies result throughout the organisation as you eliminate redundant data entry and the sending, receiving, printing, and archiving of the sales and purchasing documents on paper.

 You are in full control of all transaction documents.
 For example, you can reject a document sent to you and, in this way, Reverse Journal Postings and Undo Receipts/Shipments that were incorrect.
 Or, when making a purchase from a partner or subsidiary company, you can update the purchase order as long as the selling company has not shipped any goods.

 When you enter a transaction, you do not need to specify the accounts for an individual set of books, but simply give the identification of the partner company.
-The intercompany functionality creates general journal lines that result in the balancing of the books of both companies involved in a transaction.
+The Intercompany functionality creates general journal lines that result in the balancing of the books of both companies involved in a transaction.
 In receivables and payables, you assign an intercompany partner code to any customer or vendor.
 From that moment on, all orders and invoices generated pertaining to transactions with these companies will produce corresponding documents in the partner company, resulting in correct balancing of the accounts.

-Intercompany transactions functionality focuses on supporting intercompany transactions with sales and purchasing documents, and with General Journal lines.
-Within this area, intercompany transactions allows intercompany transactions between multiple [!INCLUDE [prod_short](includes/prod_short.md)] databases, for example, in different countries/regions, as well as multiple currencies, different charts of accounts, different dimensions, and different item numbering.

-Intercompany transactions uses a number of entries and documents in intercompany transactions:

-- General Journal entries
-- Purchase and sales orders
-- Purchase and sales invoices
-- Credit memos
-- Return orders

-When you set up intercompany transactions, you create a list of intercompany partners, called IC Partners, and an intercompany chart of accounts.
-Following these steps, you can perform intercompany general journal transactions.
-You set up dimensions – if needed – separately.

-> [!NOTE]
-> The general journal by itself does not include currency functionality, but converts all amounts at the applicable rate to the local currency.

 After you set up business partners as customers and vendors in the system, and assign them intercompany partner codes, it is possible to exchange intercompany purchase and sales documents, including items and item charges. [!INCLUDE [prod_short](includes/prod_short.md)] supports intercompany transactions between multiple databases, for example, in different countries/regions, as well as multiple currencies, different charts of accounts, different dimensions, and different item numbering.